Princess Hyohye: Later life

 In 1528, when she was 17 years old, she suffered from dysentery and was concerned about this and focused on getting treatment.

-On May 6, 1531, at the age of 19, Princess Hyohye gave birth to a daughter, named Kim Seon-ok, but she died not long after, due to her postpartum illness.
-Her husband also died later in that same year.
-It is said that the country was in silence for three days, after the news of the Princess’ death.
+On May 6, 1531, at the age of 19, Princess Hyohye gave birth to a daughter, named Kim Seon-ok, but she died not long after due to her postpartum illness.
+Her husband also died later that same year in October.
+It is said that the country was in silence for three days after hearing the news of the Princess' death.
+It is unknown as to who took care or what happened to the orphaned daughter of the Princess after the couple died.

-She is buried on a hill left from Grand Prince Wolsan’s tomb, in Goyang, South Korea.
+She is buried on a hill left from Grand Prince Wolsan's tomb, in Goyang, South Korea.